 “Please have a seat,” she says.

 THE GROUND BENEATH THE NAKED trees in the hospital courtyard is a sea of rust by morning, the grass coated with bronze leaves.
 All across the compound are leaf-strewn lawns, shades browner, shades greener.
 From the window, you see nurses in white, in blue, hurrying past.
+One runs the tap.
 Her nurse cap stands dignified on her red weave-on, like a gentle waiter.
-She turns it off abruptly and the splash of furious white whittles to sparkling drops.
+She turns it off and the splash of furious white whittles to sparkling drops.

 What would make someone leave home on a walk, on a damp evening, and not come back, his phone switched off for the two days his family endured before summoning the courage to declare a 56-year-old man missing?
 What will set a human being off his hinges like that?
 Make him stop talking, stop recognizing?
 What will take him to newspaper stands in the mornings, to Enyimba Stadium in the afternoons, to CKC by nightfall where he will sneak into the cathedral building undetected until the next morning?
 Until a neighbour spotted him on Faulks Road and called his family.